rusik69/govnocloud2/BASIC_AUTH.md

 2. **Simple Implementation**: No token management or expiration handling needed
 3. **Transparent**: Authentication happens automatically on every request
 4. **Compatible**: Works with standard HTTP authentication mechanisms
+5. **Plain Text Storage**: Passwords are stored in plain text for simplicity

+## Password Management

+- **Storage**: Passwords are stored in plain text in etcd
+- **Verification**: Simple string comparison for authentication
+- **No Hashing**: No bcrypt or other password hashing is used
+- **Direct Comparison**: Provided password is compared directly with stored password

 ## Example